242 pointsby surrTurr8 months ago34 comments

 We're already well off the front page but feel free to AMA. :)

-• sebstefan7 days ago
+• neomantra8 months ago

 Author here.
 What a Happy Friday to see this now, as I created it on April Fool's Day.
 I annually do silly personal projects on that day.
 That week I happened to be playing with MCP servers and thought it would be funny.
 ConAcademy is where I put weird ideas and implementations.